 During version merging, any structural update conflicts encountered during merging (such as deleting components updated in another version) are identified and presented to the merging developer.
 Semantic errors can be detected by incrementally reevaluating semantic attribute values and constraints after each change description merge.
-Any "error" change descriptions generated can be presented to the developer, as they indicate a semantic merge conflict has occured.
+Any "error" change descriptions generated can be presented to the programmer, as they indicate a semantic merge conflict has occured.

 View update animation during merging is achieved by updating and re-rendering view components for each change description merged.
 Developers can choose a sequence of change descriptions to merge with another version, and can step through the application of each change as it is applied, seeing the view dynamically updated.
-Unlike most other systems, developers can even merge version updates out-of-sequence, with C-MViews detecting any structural or semantic conflicts that this produces.
+Unlike most other systems, developers can even merge version updates out-of-sequence, with C-MViews detecting any structural or semantic conflicts this produces.

-4.5.
 Synchronous Collaboration

-Synchronous and semi-synchronous collaboration are supported by broadcasting change descriptions to other developers' environments as they are generated, as shown in Figure 11.
-As all MViews component operations generate change descriptions, C-MViews utilises these to support collaborative software development by broadcasting them to other developers' environments, as shown in figure 11.
+Synchronous and semi-synchronous collaboration are supported by broadcasting change descriptions to other developers' environments as they are generated, as shown in Figure .

+Figure .
+Synchronous software development.